24/7 Emergency Response — Northern Virginia, DC & MD

 The three water categories and what they mean for carpet

-ANSI/IICRC S500 classifies water losses into three categories that determine carpet treatment.
-Category 1 (clean water from supply lines, water heaters, ice maker leaks): carpet can usually be saved if extraction begins within 24-48 hours, padding gets replaced, and the structure dries to standard.
-Category 2 (gray water from washing machine discharge, dishwasher overflow, toilet overflow without sewage): carpet may be salvageable with aggressive cleaning and antimicrobial treatment, but most restoration professionals replace it when in doubt because contamination penetrates fiber.
-Category 3 (sewage, river/storm flooding, standing water older than 48 hours): carpet and padding are non-salvageable per IICRC standards — full removal and replacement is required for health reasons.
+ANSI/IICRC S500 classifies water losses into three categories that guide carpet treatment.
+Category 1 (clean water from supply lines, water heaters, ice maker leaks): carpet may be evaluated for drying when extraction begins early, padding is addressed, and the structure dries to target readings.
+Category 2 (gray water from washing machine discharge, dishwasher overflow, toilet overflow without sewage): carpet decisions depend on contamination, material condition, and cleaning feasibility.
+Category 3 (sewage, river/storm flooding, or heavily contaminated standing water): carpet and padding are commonly removed because contamination and exposure conditions create higher health and material risks.

 The restoration sequence for salvageable carpet

-When carpet can be saved, the right sequence is: extract bulk water with weighted hard-surface or carpet wand extractors, lift the carpet from the tack strip along the wettest edge, remove and dispose of wet padding (almost always non-salvageable), suspend the carpet on blocks to allow airflow underneath, deploy air movers across the carpet surface and underneath, run LGR dehumidifiers in the space to pull moisture from the air faster than the carpet can release it, monitor moisture readings on subfloor and carpet daily, replace the padding once subfloor reaches dry standard, re-stretch carpet onto the tack strip, and apply antimicrobial treatment as the final step.
+When carpet can be saved, the usual sequence is: extract bulk water with weighted hard-surface or carpet wand extractors, lift the carpet from the tack strip along the wettest edge, remove and dispose of wet padding when it is not viable, suspend the carpet on blocks to allow airflow underneath, deploy air movers across the carpet surface and underneath, run LGR dehumidifiers in the space to manage moisture, monitor moisture readings on subfloor and carpet daily, replace the padding once subfloor readings support reinstall, re-stretch carpet onto the tack strip, and apply antimicrobial treatment when appropriate.

 Signs your carpet was not properly dried

-If carpet was reinstalled too quickly after a water loss, problems show up within weeks.
-Watch for: musty odor that returns after vacuuming, dark stains bleeding through from the subfloor, visible mold growth at carpet edges or near baseboards, allergic reactions when occupants are in the room, and a damp feel when you press fingers into the carpet on a humid day.
-Any of these means the subfloor was not actually dry when the padding and carpet went back down, and the mold growth started in the cavity.
-The fix at that point is full carpet and padding replacement plus subfloor remediation — far more expensive than doing it right the first time.
+If carpet was reinstalled before the subfloor dried properly, problems may show up later.
+Watch for musty odor that returns after vacuuming, dark stains bleeding through from the subfloor, visible growth at carpet edges or near baseboards, occupant comfort concerns, or a damp feel when you press fingers into the carpet on a humid day.
+These signs can indicate that additional moisture review, carpet/padding replacement, or subfloor remediation may be needed.

 When replacement is the right call from day one